 Please note that the Western Identity login is different from the login you use for the AQ Student Portal where you register for courses and view the status of required documentation.

 Courses in Business Studies, French as a Second Language, Technological Studies, Honour Specialist, and Intermediate and Senior ABQ require prior university courses in the subject area for admission.

-If unsure of your eligibility, we strongly recommend that you have your qualifications assessed prior to registering for a course with Western.
-Email a copy of your transcripts to email@example.com and include a note indicating the course you are interested in, your OCT number and a return email address.
+If unsure of your eligibility for an AQ course, we strongly recommend that you have your qualifications assessed prior to registering for a course with Western.
+Email a copy of your transcripts to email@example.com and include a note indicating the course you are interested in, your OCT membership number and a return email address.
 We will respond by email with the evaluation results.

 Official transcripts: If you are approved to take the course, we will require an official sealed transcript sent directly from the issuing institution.
-The ASPIRE Office address is found in the Contact Us menu in the top right hand side of this web site.
+It is strongly recommended that your university email the official transcript to our office at firstname.lastname@example.org to ensure its timely receipt and avoid loss/delays by regular mail.
+If they are unable to email it, the ASPIRE Office address is found in the Contact Us menu in the top right hand side of this web site.

 A combined Honour Specialist is the completion of TWO Honour Specialist AQ (you must register and pay for both courses).
 The courses can be taken concurrently or during different sessions, but we cannot send a report to the Ontario College of Teachers for either specialist until both courses have been successfully completed.
-For admission requirements for a combined Honour Specialist, please click here.
+For admission requirements for a combined Honour Specialist, please see our Admission Requirements page.

 You can also print both a Statement of Account and a Web Academic Report from the Registrar's website: Log into Student Center and under Finances click on 'Detailed Statement of Account'.